GePUP-ES: High-order Energy-stable Projection Methods for the Incompressible Navier-Stokes Equations with No-slip Conditions: Introduction

-Fractional-stepping methods have been successful, but it is difficult to improve them to fourth- and higher-order accuracy.
-As discussed above, the choices of $q$, $\mathbf{B}(\mathbf{u}^*)$, and $\mathbf{U}(\phi^{n+1})$ are coupled according to internal details of the time integrator.
+Fractional-stepping projection methods have been very successful.
+However, the choices of $q$, $\mathbf{B}(\mathbf{u}^*)$, and $\mathbf{U}(\phi^{n+1})$ are coupled according to internal details of the time integrator \cite{brown01:_accurate_projection_methods_for_ins}.
 Consequently, switching from one time integrator to another calls for a new derivation.
-Furthermore, although appearing divorced, the velocity and the pressure are still implicitly coupled by the boundary condition of the auxiliary variable $\mathbf{u}^*$, with the coupling determined not by physics but still by internal details of the time integrator.
-Therefore, the approach of fractional-stepping methods is not suitable for tackling challenges (C) and (D).
+Furthermore, although appearing divorced, the velocity and the pressure are still implicitly coupled by the boundary condition of $\mathbf{u}^*$, with the coupling determined not by physics but still by internal details of the time integrator.
+Hence these methods are not suitable for tackling the challenges (FMC-3,4) either.